by Paul Thompson

 In my last post I flagged some potential target races for ’17.
 Those targets are clearer now.
 In addition to London, I’ll aim to run the half marathon (and maybe XC) at the European Masters Athletics Non-Stadia Champs in Denmark and run as many of the NYRR club championship races as I can and, in turn, hopefully help Urban Athletics retain the masters’ team title we collected a few days ago at The Hard Rock Cafe, Times Square.

 At The Hard Rock , Urban Athletics team mates turned out in force and in full voice to support their 12 nominees.
 We clinched the masters’ team award and six individual awards.
-I won the M50-54 to add to the one from last year and the 9, of of 10, won while in my forties.
+I won the M50-54 to add to the one from last year and the 9, out of 10, won while in my forties.

 In the past few days team mates, in particular project manager Moses Lee and dentist Ramin Talib, have asked how I avert injury.
 Truth is I’m not immune.
 Since 2011 I’ve had a constant battle with IT band issues and in early 2013, when I last attempted to train for London, was plagued with sciatica.
 I’d like to think that I’ve gotten wiser with age.
 But I’d be kidding myself.
 Sciatica proved stubborn and only went away when an accident forced me to take 6 weeks off.